bregnery/bregnery.github.io/_docs/tutorials/MonteCarloProduction2016.md

 ## General Steps for Monte Carlo Production

 Monte Carlo simulations use statistical Monte Carlo methods on various physical models to predict the results of a particle collision and then simulate the detector response to those particles.
-For CMS a typical process is to use programs like MadGraph and Pythia to calculate differential cross sections and final states, then to pass the results to a program like GEANT that simulates the detector response.
+For CMS, this is accomplished by using programs like MadGraph and Pythia to calculate differential cross sections and final states, then passing the results to a program like GEANT which simulates the detector response.
 Most of this can be done using cmsdriver to create automated configuration files.

 I preformed a Monte Carlo simulation with two main steps.
 First, I used MadGraph data cards as inputs for gridpack